 - Financial Aid Page

 Massachusetts College of Art and Design, located in Boston, Massachusetts, is a public art institution that offers interested students a comprehensive education and training in the fields of art and design.
 Massachusetts College of Art and Design offers at least twenty different programs available, including degrees as high as a Master's degree.
 The more popular enrolled programs among aspiring artists are listed below:

 - Fashion Design

 Student and special services are available at Massachusetts College of Art and Design, giving personal and academic assistance for students, which includes:

 - Remedial courses

-Students can use a variety of means to evaluate school performance.
+Students can use a variety of means to gauge school performance.
 A school's graduation and loan default rates are among the strongest indicators of educational and career success.
-Massachusetts College of Art and Design has an annual graduation rate of 68%, and a loan default rate of around 4%.
+Massachusetts College of Art and Design has a yearly graduation rate of 68%, and a loan default rate of around 4%.